An interview with CoAbode's founder Carmel Sullivan-Boss…

 Are you looking to create a new concept of 'family'? - The concept of family changed long before CoAbode came into being and to me it really doesn't matter how a parent or parents define their family, the most important thing is that environment they create for their child is loving and nurturing.
 I do also believe in the notion that "it takes a village to raise a child."
 All of us move in and out of 'villages' every day of our lives… at work, with our friends, our families.
 Whether we're there voluntarily or not is irrelevant, because we're affected by the dynamics anyway.
 I see CoAbode as a means for single moms to create their own village… to hand pick who they live with, who they hang out with, who they can turn to for support.

-What worried you the most? - I had no idea how I was going to support my son on my own.
-I felt such a sense of doom and gloom.
-But it wasn't about money; it was the loneliness, and not understanding my place in the world anymore, not knowing where I now belonged.
+What worried you the most? - It was the loneliness, and not understanding my place in the world anymore, not knowing where I now belonged.
 For the first time in my adult life I felt powerless.
 The thought came to me to find another single mom to house share with but there wasn't any resource for that.

 How did you start CoAbode? - At first I went in search of a house big enough for two families.
 When I found the house I placed notices at my kids school and on a local rental service, "single mom seeks same to pool resources and share a house with a garden.
 Let's work together to create a safe environment for our children."
 I interviewed 18 single moms and found a match for myself.
 At first I felt that the something good that was happening was all about me.
 But as I started to have conversations with these moms, it became clear that this was bigger than me.
 This was about all of these women looking for a way to connect, and not just for house sharing, but as single mothers who needed to reach out to someone who understood what they were going through.
 But I only had one house… what could I say to the other seventeen?
 After chatting with several of the moms over coffee, it struck me that some might have more in common with each other than they had with me.
 Two had 3 yr old boys.
 One mother had a 16 yr old girl and lived close by another who had a 14 yr old girl.
 It made perfect sense to put them in contact with each other.
 And so I did.
 And they were grateful.